A Patronymic last name ends with -son or -sen and was coined as last name from a patronymic.

 A patronymic name (pater=father, latin) is a name constructed from the father’s given name.
 In Norse custom patronyms and matronyms were formed by using the ending -son (later -søn and -sen in Danish and Norwegian) to indicate “son of”, and -dóttir (Icelandic -dóttir, Swedish and Norwegian -dotter, Danish and Norwegian -datter) for “daughter of”.
 This name was used as a descriptive name for most Scandinavians.
 Sometimes also a third name based on location or personal characteristic was added to differentiate people.

-The patronymic system gradually disappeared and was replaced with a surname system in all three Scandinavian countries:
+The patronymic system gradually disappeared and was replaced with a family last name system in all three Scandinavian countries:

 - Denmark during 1828-1904